Last Modified: 11 Apr 2014

 Validity: 01 Jan 2011 to 31 Dec 2014

 Here's a South American adventure that journeys through a fascinating region rich in natural beauty, dramatic vistas and cosmopolitan cities oozing with passion and culture.
-Feel the contrast as you trek the W-Hike through the Patagonian wilderness and explore an urban metropolis.
-From camping near the end of the earth and witnessing gargantuan glaciers, to indulging in the modernity of Buenos Aires, this trip will reward those with a sense of adventure, an appreciation of nature and an interest in diversity.
+Feel the contrast as you trek the W-Hike through the Patagonian wilderness and explore the metropolis of Santiago.
+From camping near the end of the earth and witnessing gargantuan glaciers to indulging in the modernity of Buenos Aires, this trip will reward those with a sense of adventure, an appreciation of nature and an interest in diversity.

 Table of Contents